When it comes to investing, the jargon can often be paralysing. This is incredibly unfortunate because inaction is often the worst option.

 Advantages of CHESS-Sponsored Investing

-Important note: there are a number of examples of Australian custodian brokers failing and losing some their investors’ money.
+Important note: there are several examples of Australian custodian brokers failing and losing some of their investors’ money.
 Halifax in 2019 (Shares, CFDs – approx $33m loss), BBY Stockbroker in 2015 (Shares, Derivatives, CFDs – approx $40m loss), Sonray in 2011 (Shares, CFDs – $47m loss).
 This is often touted as the main reason why most Australians with medium-to-large investment portfolios choose to invest with CHESS-Sponsored brokers.

 Typically neither custodian brokers nor micro investing apps pass voting rights onto shareholders.